zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\mathcal{T} (\bm{r}, \bm{r'}, k)
 $$

 makes Eqn.
 15.28 fully dimensionless.
 Additionally, in the operator notation, Eqn.
 15.20 and 15.28 are formally identical.
-As a result, both formulations can be written as the Born series of Eqn.
+As a result, both formulations can be expressed in terms of the Born series given by Eqn.
 14.20, and thus produce the same fields.

 ### Optical Theorem